Double-coset zeta functions for groups acting on trees

 \end{thmE} In Theorem~\hyperref[thmE]{E}, the hypothesis on $\omega$ guarantees that a formula analogous to the one in Theorem~\hyperref[thmB]{B} is applicable to $\caZ_{\Gamma,u\to u}(s)$, for all $u\in \Gamma$.
-The proof of Theorem~\hyperref[thmE]{E} is based on some splitting formulae satisfied by $\caZ_{\Gamma,u\to u}(s)^{-1}$, $u\in \Gamma$, that we discuss in Section~\ref{s:split}.
+The proof of Theorem~\hyperref[thmE]{E} is based on some splitting formulae satisfied by $\caZ_{\Gamma,u\to u}(s)^{-1}$, where~$u\in \Gamma$, that we discuss in Section~\ref{s:split}.
 The assumption that $\Gamma$ has no cycles of length $\geq 2$ guarantees their general applicability.
-By~Theorem~\hyperref[thmE]{E} and Lemma~\ref{lem:noUD}, we deduce the following. \begin{corF} Let $G$ be a unimodular t.d.l.c.~group acting on a locally finite tree $T$ with compact open vertex stabilisers.
-Assume that the quotient graph is finite and does not have cycles of length $\geq 2$.
+By~Theorem~\hyperref[thmE]{E} and Lemma~\ref{lem:noUD}, we deduce the following. \begin{corF} Let $G$ be a unimodular t.d.l.c.~group acting on a locally finite tree $T$ as in Convention~\ref{conv:intro} and with compact open vertex stabilisers.
+Assume that the quotient graph~$\Gamma$ and the associated standard edge-weight~$\omega\colon E\Gamma\to \Z_{\geq 2}$ (cf.~Section~\ref{sus:Gammaw}) satisfy the hypotheses of Theorem~\hyperref[thmE]{E}.
 Suppose also that $(G,T)$ is weakly locally $\infty$-transitive or (P)-closed.
 Then, for every $t\in T$ such that $(G,G_{t}, G_{t})$ has polynomial double-coset growth, we have

 \end{corF}